sjentsch/lsjDocs/Ch13/Ch13_ANOVA_04.rst

 Effect size
 -----------

-There’s a few different ways you could measure the effect size in an ANOVA, but the most commonly used measures are η² (**eta squared**) and partial η².
-For a one-way analysis of variance they’re identical to each other, so for the moment I’ll just explain η².
+There is a few different ways you could measure the effect size in an ANOVA, but the most commonly used measures are η² (**eta squared**) and partial η².
+For a one-way analysis of variance they are identical to each other, so for the moment I will just explain η².
 The definition of η² is actually really simple

 | η² = SS\ :sub:`b` / SS\ :sub:`tot`

-That’s all it is.
+That is all it is.
 So when I look at the ANOVA table in :numref:`fig-anova2`, I see that SS\ :sub:`b`   = 3.45 and SS\ :sub:`tot` = 3.45 + 1.39 = 4.84.
 Thus we get an
 η² value of